move-archive/M2mobi-Bitbucket/profile/README.md

 ## Move Archive

-**A list of the repo's from the old m2mobi BitBucket server corresponding with the  they are from.**
+**A list of the repo's from the old m2mobi BitBucket server with their corresponding projects.**

 ------------------------------------